Lunnaris01/Lunnaris01/README.md

 I build scalable systems in **Go** and craft intelligent solutions with **Python**.

-Currently working as Database Administrator using Oracle and Postgresql
+Currently working as Database Engineer using Oracle and Postgresql

 Always happy to 🤝 collaborate on interesting projects!